 Background information

-If you access an ApsaraMQ for RabbitMQ broker from an open source RabbitMQ client, you must use a pair of username and password for authentication.
-You can access the ApsaraMQ for RabbitMQ broker only after the authentication is passed.
-ApsaraMQ for RabbitMQ allows you to generate usernames and passwords by using AccessKey pairs provided by Alibaba Cloud RAM.
+When an open-source client accesses an ApsaraMQ for RabbitMQ server, it must provide a username and password for authentication.
+The client can access the server after the authentication is successful.
+ApsaraMQ for RabbitMQ lets you generate a username and password from an AccessKey ID and AccessKey secret provided by RAM.

-• The ApsaraMQ for RabbitMQ instance for which you want to create a pair of static username and password must be in the Running state.
+The instance for which you create a static username and password must be in the In Service state.

-• If you want to update an existing pair of static username and password, you must delete the existing pair and create another pair.
+To update a static username and password, delete the existing one and create a new one.

-The value of the userName parameter in the request is a Base64-encoded string that is generated by using the instance ID and AccessKey ID.
-The following sample code provides an example on how to generate a username:
+The value of the userName request parameter is a Base64-encoded string.
+This string is constructed from the instance ID and the AccessKey ID.
+The following sample code shows how to calculate the value:

 public class Base64Utils {